Three amber GLP-1 vials with fresh fig and grapefruit on cream linen

 9 min read·Patient guide

 Weight loss used to mean willpower, restriction, and yo-yo results.
 Not anymore.
 A new class of therapies—GLP-1 agonists and precision peptides—is rewriting what's possible.
-And with nationwide telehealth, you can access expert care from anywhere in the US—no local clinic required.
+And with secure telehealth where we are licensed, eligible patients can continue care without driving to clinic every visit.
 This guide breaks down the science, so you can make an informed choice.

 Key terms